format81/Chat-with-your-Cyber-Threat-Intelligence-data-with-Azure-OpenAI/README.md

 # Demo:
 ![Demo](images/demo.gif)

+Note: Please remember that to consume the MDTI APIs, it is necessary to define an App Registration in Entra ID with a secret and permissions as described in the following article: https://techcommunity.microsoft.com/t5/microsoft-defender-threat/what-s-new-apis-in-microsoft-graph/ba-p/3780350
+You can sign up for an MDTI Premium license trial https://signup.microsoft.com/signup/?OfferId=8851ff02-fd34-4302-aa87-01247004749d
+You can sign up for an MDTI API License trial https://signup.microsoft.com/get-started/signup?products=23a71c2d-4582-4c46-866d-4d5e2d003dc6.

 ## Microsoft Defender Threat Intelligence articles and IOCs retrieval
 It has a 'Recurrence' type time trigger set up daily.
 The parameters for the App Registration are defined: Tenant ID, Client ID, and Secret (I recommend not storing this information within the playbook for scenarios beyond testing but using Azure Key Vault).